FlowFuse/flowfuse/docs/install/dns-setup.md

 # DNS Setup

-When running FlowForge on Docker or Kubernetes you will need to be able to setup an entry in a DNS server.
+When running FlowFuse on Docker or Kubernetes you will need to be able to setup an entry in a DNS server.

-This is because FlowForge uses hostname based routing to know which Node-RED instance you want to access.
+This is because FlowFuse uses hostname based routing to know which Node-RED instance you want to access.

 By default the instance name is used in combination with a supplied domain.
 In this document we will use `example.com` as the domain.
 (It doesn't need to be a "whole" domain, it could also be a sub domain of one you already own. e.g. `ff.example.com`).